The Classical Christian Honors College

 Great Preparation

-The CCHC is designed to fulfill many of UNW’s Core Curriculum requirements and serve alongside one’s primary area of study as a second major.
+The Great Books & Ideas program is a unique way to fulfill most of the core curriculum requirements at Northwestern.
+It serves alongside one’s primary area of study as a second major.
 The holistic development of the Classical Christian Honors College serves a wide range of careers.
 Graduates of these programs are well-prepared for a variety of fields like education, ministry, healthcare, business, law, and public service.
 Whatever major or career path you choose to pursue, the CCHC will equip you with the knowledge, tools, and character to navigate a complex world with confidence and purpose.

 Great are the works of the Lord, studied by all who delight in them – Psalm 111:2